MarioReid/password-generator/README.md

 ## Description
 This project was one to generate a password using code in javascript.
 There were numerous edits and modifying of code.
 Using code like for loops and functions provided easier coding to get the webpage to do the steps necessary for content to work.

-https://marioreid.github.io/password-generator/ Click here to visit my deployed project.
+[Password Generator](https://marioreid.github.io/password-generator/) Click here to visit my deployed project.

 ## Installation